nachivpn/expelim/README.md

 # nbe-bcc
-Normalization by Evaluation for Bicartesian Closed Combinators
+Exponential Elimination for Bicartesian Closed Categorical Combinators (using Normalization by Evaluation)